hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 #### Arguments

-An argument is a named and typed array or scalar variable that is passed to a kernel.
+An argument is a named and typed channel array or scalar variable that is passed to a kernel.
 ```
 argument ::= T variable_name | T readonly variable_name | T writeonly variable_name | T compiletime variable_name
 ```
-where `T` is a type name and `variable_name` is a variable name.
+where `T` is a scalar type, channel type, or channel array type and `variable_name` is a variable name.
+Notable, it is not possible to pass scalar arrays as arguments, instead, arrays must be read through channels.
+[TODO: Discuss the rationale for this, we can always pass a channel array and read the scalar array from it.]

 If an argument may be *only* read from or written to, it is marked as `readonly` or `writeonly`, respectively.

-For example, `f32[I, J] readonly arg1`, `f32[I, J] writeonly arg2`, `f32[1024] arg3` are arguments.
+For example, `channel<f32>[I, J] readonly arg1`, `channel<f32>[I, J] writeonly arg2`, `f32 arg3` are arguments.

-Constant values that are "baked into" the PE code are `compiletime` annotated.
+If an argument is known at compiletime it may be annotated with `compiletime`.
+It must be provided at compilation time together with the parameters.

 #### Kernel semantics

-A kernel gets the memory of its arguments from a host device, runs the computation, and returns the results to the host device.
+A kernel gets the memory of its arguments from a host device or other kernel, runs the computation, and returns the results to the host device.
-The returns values are specified as arguments to the kernel.
+This is done through communication channels, which are explicitly defined in the kernel arguments.
 Inputs and outputs may be sent and received in a streaming fashion.
-If an argument may be only read from or written to, it is marked as `readonly` or `writeonly`, respectively.
+If an argument channel may be only read from or written to, it is marked as `readonly` or `writeonly`, respectively.

 ### Place block